Studies and Reports > 2017 MN Biennial Report > Executive Summary

-The 2015 Biennial Transmission Projects Report is the eighth such report prepared since the requirement to prepare this report was established by the Minnesota Legislature in 2001.
-All of the previous Biennial Reports are available for review on a webpage maintained by the utilities preparing the report.
+The 2017 Biennial Transmission Projects Report is the ninth such report prepared since the requirement to prepare this report was established by the Minnesota Legislature in 2001.
+Previous Biennial Reports, beginning with the 2005 Report, are available for review on a webpage maintained by the utilities preparing the report.
 That webpage is:

 The requirement is found in Minn.
 Stat. § 216B.2425.
 That law requires utilities that own or operate electric transmission facilities in the state to report by November 1 of each odd numbered year on the status of the transmission system, including identifying possible solutions to anticipated inadequacies in the transmission system.
 The MTO has consistently defined an "inadequacy" as essentially a situation where the present transmission infrastructure is unable or likely to be unable in the foreseeable future to perform in a consistently reliable fashion and in compliance with regulatory standards.